 Muay Thai: Footwork does exist in Muay Thai, but it’s not as utilized as it is in boxing due to the way Thai boxers have to deal with not only hand attacks, elbow, attacks, and knee attacks, but kicks and clinching.
 This means that footwork in Muay Thai is usually kept pretty simple, with Thai boxers creeping forward on the lead foot (same as boxing) but ready to check kicks or teep with the front foot at any moment.
 This means that the front foot usually has a lot less weight on it compared to the weight boxers put on the front foot.
 When stepping away from an opponent, the back foot leads backwards, then the front foot follows (same as in Boxing).
 However, Thai boxers don’t tend to lean back hard on the back foot like boxers do unless stepping back from a kick.

 Boxing Footwork: At a high level in boxing, practically a dance, with each opponent jumping around lightly, pivoting, and bouncing, each boxer reacting to the rhythm of their opponent’s dance.
-Even at lower levels of boxing, there is heavy emphasis on footwork in fights.
+Even at lower levels of boxing, there is a heavy emphasis on footwork in fights.
 If you train pure boxing, you can tell right away how much emphasis is put on footwork — it’s drilled into you almost as much as punch technique is!

 Just look at Muhammad Ali’s Legendary footwork.
 The man looks like he’s dancing while fighting: